 Translation and page creation by A. Farson VA7OJ/AB4OJ.

-Read my IC-7000 Evaluation Trip Report
+Read my IC-7000 Evaluation Trip Report (PDF).

 IC-7000 Review by Phil Salas AD5X (PDF).

 View a large picture of the IC-7000 (image courtesy Icom UK).

 View a video of the W8LX DSP IF Filter Test, by Scott N7SS.

 View a selection of IC-7000 screenshots (courtesy Icom America)

 Download the IC-7000 TVRO/Mars Mod.

-files from the Yahoo!
-IC-7000 Group
+Join the IC-7000 Group